nuxt/docs/en/guide/routing.md

 #### Implementation for Firebase Hosting

-To use on Firebase Hosting, configure `generate.fallback` to `true` and use the following config ([more info](https://firebase.google.com/docs/hosting/url-redirects-rewrites#section-rewrites)):
+To use the fallback on Firebase Hosting, configure `generate.fallback` to `true` and use the following config ([more info](https://firebase.google.com/docs/hosting/url-redirects-rewrites#section-rewrites)):

 ``` json
 {